jhd1013/kickstarter-analysis/README.md

 </figure>

 ### Challenges and Difficulties Encountered
 A key challenge when working with Excel is formula readability.
 Long formulas on a single line of text can be difficult to read and troubleshoot if a mistake is made when entering that formula.
-To manage this I often build up the formulas incrementally and confirming it is doing what I expect with every increment.
+To manage this I often build up the formulas incrementally and confirm that they are doing what I expect with every increment.

 ## Results